Béarn: Aviation

 Monument to the world's first aviation school at Pau Pyrénées Airport.

 Pau Pyrénées Airport, situated near Uzein, has direct flights to Charles de Gaulle Airport and Orly Airport (9 flights in total to Paris daily), Lyon–Saint-Exupéry Airport (3 flights daily) and Marseille Provence Airport.
 During summer, it also has flights to Bastia – Poretta Airport, Ajaccio Napoleon Bonaparte Airport, Naples International Airport and Bari Karol Wojtyła Airport.
 634,000 passengers used Pau Pyrénées Airport in 2015, making it the third busiest airport in the Nouvelle-Aquitaine région of France, after Bordeaux–Mérignac Airport and Biarritz Pays Basque Airport.

 Béarn has a long association with aviation.
 The meteorological conditions of Béarn were convenient for early aviators, and the Wright brothers made several flights in Pont-Long, a flat marshy area north of Pau from 1908 onwards.
 Wilbur Wright helped set up the world's first aviation school, which opened outside Pau in 1908.
 Pau Pyrénées Airport is located on the site of this aviation school.
 The French military trains its paratroopers at the School of Airborne Troops, which has been located near Pau since 1946.

+Culture

+The culture of Béarn is characterised by a strong regional identity shaped by history, the Pyrenean environment and Occitan heritage.
+Béarnais is the customary local name for the langue d’oc spoken across much of the region.
+It remains an important component of identity in the area, particularly among speakers and communities in the Haut-Béarn, the Ossau Valley and the Béarn des Gaves.
+Béarn architecture and history is dominant throughout the region, with monuments such as the Château de Pau highlighting the region’s medieval and royal history, including the period before Béarn and Navarre were formally united with the French Crown in 1620.

+Food

+Poule au pot is a celebrated specialty in Béarn where King Henry IV of France was born.

+Béarnaise sauce is a French sauce named after the region, that is made of clarified butter, egg yolk, white wine vinegar, and herbs.

+Bayonne ham is a cured ham from Bayonne in the region.